hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/ledger-initialization.md

 ./scripts/initAsset.sh
 ```

+### Initializing the Corda Networks

+Corda Networks needs to be initialized with assets for asset-exchange to be performed:
+Bootstrap the Corda network and application states as follows:
+- Navigate to the `samples/corda/corda-simple-application` folder.
+- Run the following:
+  - For `cordaSimpleApplication` app, run:
+    ```
+    ./scripts/initAsset.sh
+    ```

 ### Next Steps

 The test networks are now configured and their ledgers are initialized.
 You can now run the [asset exchange flows](../interop/asset-exchange.md).